KBhavanisree/KBhavanisree/README.md

-- 👋 Hi, I’m Bhavani sree
-I'm a data analyst(intern) with experience in data visualization, statistical analysis, and machine learning.
-I enjoy working on projects that turn raw data into actionable insights.
+- 👋 Hi, I’m Bhavani Sree!
+I'm a data analyst intern with a passion for data visualization, statistical analysis, and machine learning.
+I thrive on transforming raw data into actionable insights through engaging projects
 - 🔭 Currently working on project :"Posture Correction Analysis"
 - 🌱 Learning more about: Data & Data Science
 - 🏆 1st Place in National-Level Hackathon(stage-1) by Imarticus Learning